Skip to Content

 List of Asbestos Felt Products

-Below are several examples of large manufacturers.
-However, the list does not account for many installers of asbestos products.
+Below are examples of large manufacturers.
+But many other companies were once involved with asbestos felt products.

 Companies That Produced and Used Asbestos Felt

 Employees of these companies may have been exposed to asbestos during the manufacturing process.
-This exposure may lead to the development of asbestos diseases, including mesothelioma.
+This exposure puts workers at risk of mesothelioma and other asbestos diseases.
+Anyone who used or repaired these products at home also faced these risks.

-Who Is at Risk of Asbestos Exposure From Felt: Roofing and Flooring?
+Who Is at Risk of Asbestos Exposure From Felt?

-Many individuals may have been at risk of asbestos exposure due to felt products.
-One of the most common types of exposure is occupational asbestos exposure.
-This occurs when professionals are exposed to asbestos on the job.
+Many people faced exposure risks from asbestos felt products.
+Occupational exposure is one of the most common risk sources.
+It occurs when workers are exposed to asbestos on the job.

-Asbestos felt was used in large concentrations in roofing and flooring, putting many construction professionals at risk.
-It was also commonly used in conjunction with asbestos cement, asbestos tiles and asbestos paper.
-These products together compounded their respective exposure risks.
+Asbestos felt was used extensively in roofing and flooring, putting many construction workers at risk.
+Workers installed it alongside asbestos cement, asbestos floor tiles and asbestos roof tiles.
+Together, these products may have increased the exposure risk.

-In 1994, the National Roofers Contractors Association (NRCA) estimated 20% of roofing felts and 90% of coatings, cements and mastics on commercial low-sloped roof jobs contained asbestos.
-This use of asbestos potentially exposed thousands of roofers to the mineral.
+In 1994, the National Roofers Contractors Association estimated 20% of roofing felts contained asbestos.
+It also estimated 90% of coatings, cements and mastics on commercial low-sloped roof jobs contained asbestos.

 Occupations at Risk of Exposure From Asbestos Felt